 - $57 million — Black deposits destroyed in the Freedman’s Bank collapse of 1874.
 That is over $1.5 billion today (Baradaran, 2017).

-Black America is not poor.
-It is financially colonized.
-Its $1.6 trillion in annual spending power flows through institutions that extract it, process it, and deploy it elsewhere.
-The eighteen remaining Black-owned banks are not a sign of failure.
-They are evidence of a successful, century-long campaign of economic strangulation.
-The solution is the same one that built financial power in every other community that refused to wait for fairness — control the deposits, build the infrastructure, own the institution.
+Black America is not poor but financially colonized, with its $1.6 trillion in annual spending power flowing through institutions that extract it, process it, and deploy it elsewhere.
+The eighteen remaining Black-owned banks do not signal failure; they provide evidence of a successful, century-long campaign of economic strangulation.
+The same approach that built financial power in every other community refusing to wait for fairness applies here — control the deposits, build the infrastructure, own the institution.

 Every dollar deposited in a bank that will not lend it back to your neighbor is a dollar that has left the community.
 And it is not coming back.